ReinaQ/Virtual_Intership-KPMG-/README.md

 ## In the presentation, it includes, but not limited to:

-a) What are the trends in the underlying data?
+1. What are the trends in the underlying data?
-b) Which customer segment has the highest customer value?
+2. Which customer segment has the highest customer value?
-c) What should the Sprocket Central Pty Ltd ’s marketing and growth strategy be?
+3. What should the Sprocket Central Pty Ltd ’s marketing and growth strategy be?
-d) What should The Sprocket Central Pty Ltd’s marketing team be targeting out of the new 1000 customer list as well as the broader market segment to reach out to?
+4. What should The Sprocket Central Pty Ltd’s marketing team be targeting out of the new 1000 customer list as well as the broader market segment to reach out to?